- Singing the Faith: 510 (CD21 #10)

 Guitar chords (Capo 3) PDF

-Children teach as well as learn, says Jesus © 2014 Photos.com, a division of Getty Images
+Children teach as well as learn, says Jesus

 Leith Fisher once observed that "our hymn books have been very light on the life of Jesus".
 (See The ministry of Jesus - a gap in Singing the Faith?)
-For the most part they have tended to go "from Jordan's bank straight to Gethsemane, but in between there were these life-changing encounters, there wonderful parables, three-quarters of the gospel really.
+For the most part, he said, they have tended to go "from Jordan's bank straight to Gethsemane, but in between there were these life-changing encounters, there wonderful parables, three-quarters of the gospel really.
 Hymns can bring these to expression, lodge them in the memory, but also bring out their meaning or relevance."*

 In this hymn, Leith Fisher explores Jesus' words by asking exactly what being ‘childlike’ means in practice.
-For example (v.2), he suggests that as we become older and more sophisticated, our instinctive caution – backing away from what feels risky – means “we seldom see God’s presence everywhere”.
+For example (v.2), he suggests that as we become older and more sophisticated, our instinctive caution – backing away from what feels risky – may mean “we seldom see God’s presence everywhere”.
 Children, on the other hand, bring “the will to risk, the trust to dare”.